AI4S2S/lilio/docs/README.dev.md

 1. Update the <CHANGELOG.md> (don't forget to update links at bottom of page)
 2. Verify that the information in `CITATION.cff` is correct, and that `.zenodo.json` contains equivalent data
 3. Make sure the [version has been updated](#versioning).
-4. Run the unit tests with `pytest -v`
+4. Run the unit tests with `hatch run test`

 ### (2/3) PyPI